aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-pictures/insert-a-picture-based-on-cell-reference/_index.md

             const pic = workbook.worksheets.get(0).shapes.addPicture(0, 3, stream, 10, 10);
             // Specify the formula that refers to the source range of cells pic.formula = "A1:C10";
-            // Update the shapes selected value in the worksheet workbook.worksheets.get(0).shapes.updateSelectedValue();
+            // Update the shape's selected value in the worksheet workbook.worksheets.get(0).shapes.updateSelectedValue();

             // Saving the modified Excel file